LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** "threshold"

 **Description:** Specifies which algorithm to run first on candidate sites when determining which to flag.
+The following are the valid options for this parameter:

-If the value is _threshold_ the proportion of sites to follow up with will be taken from all sites over the threshold.
-If the value is _proportion_ the proportion of sites will be taken from the candidate sites, then from those sites follow-up will occur at sites above the threshold.
+- `threshold`: The proportion of sites to follow up with will be taken from all sites over the threshold
+- `proportion`: The proportion of sites will be taken from the candidate sites, then from those sites follow-up will occur at sites above the threshold.

 **Notes on acquisition:** No data acquisition required.